dotnet/EntityFramework.Docs/entity-framework/core/get-started/general/index.md

 uid: core/get-started/general/index
 ---
-# General Installation Instructions
+# General Installation Instructions for EF Core

 Select the version of EF Core you want to install for detailed instructions.